Mike Temwanjera: Vaslui

 Although in July 2008, it was rumoured that Metalurh Donetsk was interested in Temwanjera, he eventually remained in Vaslui.
 On 26 July, he scored his first European goal in UEFA Intertoto's Third Round, against Neftchi Baku, helping his team to advance in the UEFA Cup, for the first time.
 One week later, he scored the equaliser in the Moldavian Derby against Politehnica Iaşi, match eventually won by Vaslui with 3–1.
-In August, he provided six points for his team, scoring Vaslui's winning goals against Gloria Bistriţa and Oţelul Galaţi.
+In August, he provided six points for his team, scoring Vaslui's winning goals against Gloria Bistrița and Oţelul Galaţi.
 On 5 October, he scored his first cup goal, in his first Romanian Cup appearance against Politehnica Iaşi.
 On 28 November, he scored his sixth league goal against Universitatea Craiova, surpassing his own personal tally from the previous season.
-On 18 April 2009, he scored Vaslui's third in a 4–3 home win against Politehnica Timişoara.
+On 18 April 2009, he scored Vaslui's third in a 4–3 home win against Politehnica Timișoara.
 On 6 May, he scored his last goal of the season, against Pandurii Târgu Jiu, taking his tally of goals to 11.
 Despite Vaslui's up and down season, he managed to finish 5th with his team, securing its spot for UEFA Europa League, for the second year in a row.

 Temwanjera started the 2009–10 season with a double in Vaslui's opening game against Omonia Nicosia.
-On 23 August, he scored his first league goal against Gloria Bistriţa, giving his team a 2–1 lead.
+On 23 August, he scored his first league goal against Gloria Bistrița, giving his team a 2–1 lead.
 Vaslui eventually won with 3–1.
 On 23 September, he scored his second double from the season, in the cup match against Chimia Brazi.
-On 3 October, Temwanjera scored his team's second goal in Marius Lăcătuş's first competitive match as manager, in Vaslui's 3–1 home win over Astra Ploieşti.
-On 7 November, he scored the winning goal against Ceahlăul Piatra Neamţ.
+On 3 October, Temwanjera scored his team's second goal in Marius Lăcătuş's first competitive match as manager, in Vaslui's 3–1 home win over Astra Ploiești.
+On 7 November, he scored the winning goal against Ceahlăul Piatra Neamț.
 On 23 November, Temwanjera scored Vaslui's first goal, from the 2–0 home league win against CFR Cluj, helping his team winning the eighth match in a row.
 On 27 February 2010, he suffered a meniscal laceration, in the 2–1 home league win against Pandurii Târgu Jiu, which forced him out from the field for almost nine months.